Fourier coefficients of noninterdependent collective motions in heavy-ion collisions

-While the search for the CME and the siCME continues as a subject of intensive investigation, we propose a feasible approach to assess the factorized-form approximation under the assumption of asynchronous collective motions involving only the $v_n$ coefficients.
-If directed flow and elliptic flow are approximately asynchronous in Nature, the product of $(1+2\Tilde{v}_1 \cos\Delta\varphi)$ and $(1+2\Tilde{v}_2 \cos2\Delta\varphi)$ yields a cross term, $4\tilde{v}_1 \tilde{v}_2 \cos\Delta\phi\cos2\Delta\phi = 2\tilde{v}_1 \tilde{v}_2(\cos\Delta\phi+\cos3\Delta\phi)$, similar to Eq.~(\ref{Eq:2}).
+While the search for the CME and the siCME continues as a subject of intensive investigation, we propose a feasible approach to assess the factorized-form approximation involving only the $v_n$ coefficients.
+If directed flow and elliptic flow are approximately noninterdependent in nature, the product of $(1+2\Tilde{v}_1 \cos\Delta\varphi)$ and $(1+2\Tilde{v}_2 \cos2\Delta\varphi)$ yields a non-leading cross term, $4\tilde{v}_1 \tilde{v}_2 \cos\Delta\phi\cos2\Delta\phi = 2\tilde{v}_1 \tilde{v}_2(\cos\Delta\phi+\cos3\Delta\phi)$, similar to Eq.~(\ref{Eq:2}).
 Therefore, the $v_1$ observed with a linear Fourier expansion will be the true $\tilde{v}_1$ scaled by a factor of $(1+\tilde{v}_2)$, and the observed $v_3$ will contain a rapidity-odd component of $\tilde{v}_1 \tilde{v}_2$ on top of the existing rapidity-even $\tilde{v}_3$, if any.
 With respect to the reaction plane, $\tilde{v}_3$ is likely to be zero because the triangular anisotropy in the initial collision geometry is dominated by event-by-event fluctuations, and essentially decouples from the reaction plane~\cite{v3}.
-Thus, the observation of a $v_3^{\rm odd}$ component establishes a signature of the factorized Fourier expansions and hence asynchronous processes.
-Along the same line of argument, if $\tilde{v}_3$ happens to be finite with respect to the reaction plane in a given kinematic region, a $v_1^{\rm even}$ component is expected to emerge from the convolution of $\tilde{v}_2$ and $\tilde{v}_3$.
+Thus, the observation of a $v_3^{\rm odd}$ component establishes a signature of the factorized Fourier expansions.
+Along the same line of argument, the $v_2$ observed with the linear Fourier expansion will be the true $\tilde{v}_2$ scaled by $(1+\tilde{v}_4)$.

+To test the aforementioned ideas, we exploit a multi-phase transport (AMPT) model~\cite{ampt1,ampt2}, whose string melting version~\cite{ampt2,ampt3} reproduces particle spectra and flow reasonably well at both RHIC and LHC energies~\cite{ampt4}.
+We simulate Au+Au collisions at $\sqrt{s_{NN}}= 14.6$ GeV/$c$, where directed flow is prominent.
+Since the correlations between $v_1$ and $v_2$ and between $v_2$ and $v_4$ could be affected by pure mathematical relations similar to Eq.~(\ref{eq:triag}), we focus on $v_3^{\rm odd}$.
+Figure~\ref{fig:fig3} presents AMPT calculations of $v_3$ vs $y$ for (a) $\pi^-$, (b) $K^+$, and (c) $p$ in the centrality range of 20--50\%.
+We refrain from combining the results for particles and their antiparticles due to sizeable differences arising from transported-quark effects at this beam energy~\cite{transport}.
+In each panel, we also include a shaded band to depict $v_1v_2/(1+v_2)$ for comparison.
+For all studied particle species, the slope, $dv_3/dy$, is statistically significant and consistent with that of $v_1v_2/(1+v_2)$, supporting the scenario of noninterdependent collective motions.